Hometown: San Jose, CA

 He also competed in the Law School’s annual Neumiller Competition, which features the four top advocates from the King Hall Appellate Advocacy program.
 “That was the best experience I’ve had so far in law school.
 Arguing before two 9th Circuit Judges and two Eastern District judges was the most intense 15 minutes of my life!”

-This summer, Zhang will join the Palo Alto office of White & Case, working with the patent litigation group.
-Then he’ll begin his third and final year at King Hall.
+Now that he has graduated, Zhang is set to join the Palo Alto office of White & Case, working with the patent litigation group.